sko9370/sko9370.github.io/README.md

-# Website
+# Hello World!

-This repo hosts the files that will be used by Jekyll to create a static webpage.
+This is my website.